Vasily Zaitsev (sniper): Military career

 Zaitsev's sniper rifle, a 7.62×54mmR Mosin Model 1891/30 sniper rifle with a PU 3.5× sniper scope on display at the Volgograd's Stalingrad Panorama Museum.

 Zaitsev was serving in the Soviet Navy as a clerk in Vladivostok when Germany invaded the Soviet Union in Operation Barbarossa.
 Like many of his comrades, he volunteered for transfer to the front line.
 He had attained the rank of chief petty officer in the Navy and was assigned the rank of senior warrant officer upon transfer to the army.
 He was assigned to the 1047th Rifle Regiment of the 284th "Tomsk" Rifle Division, which became part of the 62nd Army at Stalingrad on 17 September 1942.

 Zaitsev's accuracy with a rifle led to him becoming a sniper.
 Zaitsev would conceal himself in various locations, for example on high ground, under rubble, or in water pipes.
 After a few kills, he would change his position or relocate.
 Together with his partner, Nikolai Kulikov, Zaitsev perfected his hide and sting tactics.
 One method was to cover a large area from three positions, with two men at each point – a sniper and a scout.
 This tactic, known as the "sixes", is still in use today by Russian forces and was implemented during the Chechen wars.

 Zaitsev fought at the Battle of Stalingrad until January 1943, when a mortar attack injured his eyes.
-Some conflicting stories state it was a landmine, but the doctor who treated Zaitsev and eventually restored his eyesight was ophthalmologist Vladimir Filatov, founder of the Filatov Institute of Eye Diseases and Tissue Therapy in Odessa, and a pioneer in corneal transplantation.
+Some conflicting stories state it was a landmine, but the doctor who treated Zaitsev and eventually restored his eyesight was ophthalmologist Vladimir Filatov, founder of the Institute of Eye Diseases and Tissue Therapy in Odessa, and a pioneer in corneal transplantation.
 Had Zaitsev been injured by a landmine, an ophthalmologist would not have treated him.
-According to Soviet sources, before his injury he had killed 225 people in the Battle of Stalingrad alone.
+According to Soviet sources, before his injury he had killed 265 people in the Battle of Stalingrad alone.

 On 22 February 1943, Zaitsev was awarded the title Hero of the Soviet Union.
 Zaitsev recruited and trained other marksmen during his service in Stalingrad.
 He returned to the front, and finished the war at the Battle of the Seelow Heights in Germany, with the rank of captain.
 He became a member of the All-Union Communist Party (Bolsheviks) in 1943.